rocketappslab/SCA-GAN/README.md

-# SCA-GAN
+# SCA-GAN - ICME 2021 Oral
-Spatial Content Alignment For Pose Transfer - ICME 2021 Oral
+Spatial Content Alignment For Pose Transfer
+Codes will be available as soon as possible.